Portland General Electric Company research snapshot

 POR AI Stock Forecast Scenarios

 The POR AI stock forecast is scenario-based because Portland General Electric combines stable regulated demand with heavy capital spending, wildfire risk, and single-state regulatory exposure.
-Using the $52.78 reference price, TTM EPS of $2.25, and the three-scenario model, mechanical anchors are about $40 to $42 in a bear case, $55 to $60 in a base case, and $76 to $82 in a bullish case before dividends.
+Using the $49.33 reference price, TTM EPS of $2.27, and the three-scenario model, mechanical anchors are about $36 to $39 in a bear case, $50 to $55 in a base case, and $60 to $66 in a bullish case before dividends.
 These are not promises, and the actual range could widen if Oregon regulatory conditions, wildfire costs, or interest rates shift materially.
+Analyst price targets collected by TradingView cluster around a median of $52.70, with a low estimate of $43 and a high estimate of $62.

 Bullish case

-More likely if EPS grows near 8% annually, Oregon regulators approve cost recovery for wildfire mitigation and renewable investment, customer growth and load demand hold up, and the market re-rates POR toward a higher P/E multiple in a favorable rate environment.
+More likely if EPS grows near 6% annually, Oregon regulators approve cost recovery for wildfire mitigation and renewable investment, the new large load tariff and data center demand accelerate, and the market re-rates POR toward a higher P/E multiple in a favorable rate environment.

 Base case